Health Professions Regulatory Advisory Council

 Ms. Taillon has led the Canadian Council on Social Development (CCSD), Canada's longest established social policy and research organization, through an unprecedented period of renewal since 2008.
 Immediately prior to CCSD, she served as the Senior Vice-President at The Ottawa Hospital, and was previously the Executive Director of Ontario's Mental Health Implementation Task Force.
 Today Ms. Taillon's diverse voluntary roles include the International Initiative for Mental Health and Disability Leadership, the Inner City Health Project, the Ontario Accessibility Secretariat Advisory Council and the Canadian Reference Group on Population Health under the Public Health Agency of Canada.
 She also founded the HERA Mission of Canada, which undertakes many development projects empowering women and children in Western Kenya.
 Originally from the small northern Ontario town of South Porcupine, Ms. Taillon was educated in Toronto and Ottawa and holds degrees in social work and law, as well as advanced diplomas in mediation and negotiation.

-Mr. Tsouli holds an MBA from INSEEC Paris, France, and is currently an Account Manager at Royal Bank of Canada and a business consultant at Incon Industrial Ltd. In the past, he has been the President of Samar Portfolio, a shipping company.
-Mr. Tsouli has been on the Board of Directors for the French Canadian Association of Ontario (ACFO de London-Sarnia) at the executive level.
-As well, he has been heavily involved with the London Muslim Mosque and was the previous Executive Director for the London, Ontario, chapter of the Muslim Association of Canada.
-Mr. Tsouli was also the Executive Director for Regroupement multiculturel francophone de London and a member of L'Assemblée de la francophonie de l'Ontario.
+Mr. Tsouli holds an MBA from INSEEC Paris, France, and is currently an Investment Advisor at RBC Global Asset Management.
+In the past, he has been the owner of Samar Portfolio, a shipping company.
+Mr. Tsouli worked for International Corporation as business development manager and brought many businesses to Ontario, he dedicated his time to help his community.
+He has been on the Board of Directors for the French Canadian Association of Ontario (ACFO de London-Sarnia) at the executive level.
+As well, he has been heavily involved with the London Muslim Mosque and was the previous Executive Director for the London, Ontario, chapter of MAC.
+Mr. Tsouli was also the Executive Director for Regroupement Multiculturel Francophone de London and a very active member of L'Assemblée de la francophonie de l'Ontario.